 - The role of librarians is essential.
 The purpose of their work, as well as that of the teachers, is to attain a common goal of helping the student achieve academic success.

 Tips for bilingual students

-- For students whose mother tongue is not English but chose to write their assignments in this language, it can sometimes be difficult to find the right sentence structure.
+- For students whose mother tongue is not English but choose to write their assignments in this language, it can sometimes be difficult to find the right sentence structure.
 Moreover, to be understood throughout the entirety of their paper.
 In order for the non-English student to hand in the best possible written assignment, there are various points to be considered, such as: